MY CITY OF RUINS

 “Get to him.
 Let him know.
-Make sure he’s OK.”
+Make sure he’s okay.”

 I am remarkably calm.
 I have to be.
 People are counting on me to protect them.

 (I think back on it now and I realize that was the key: I didn’t overreact.
 I stayed calm.
-My wife needed that.
-My dad's wife needed it.
+Mindy needed that.
+Mary Ellen needed it.
 I needed it.
-I think this is what police officers do, natural police anyway.
+I think this is what Police Officers do, natural Police anyway.
 They keep their cool in emergencies.
 They have to.
 We have to.)

 Just then a reporter from inside the Pentagon joins in the conversation on the TV.

 “They just hit the Pentagon.”
-I tell my dad's wife over the phone.
+I tell Mary Ellen over the phone.
 “It’s started.”

 (I really believed that this was just the beginning.
 And it would have been if not for heroes like Todd Beamer and others aboard American Airlines Flight 93.
 It is my belief that this plane was bound for The White House.
 This country owes those members of Flight 93 a debt of gratitude that we will never be able to repay.
 Up to this point, the most noble thing I had done was save a dog from certain death.
 Those men and women saved this country from a catastrophe that we might never have recovered from.
-Losing those towers was hard enough, and every time I think about it I get madder and more incensed…but to have lost The White House…such a historic building…)
+Losing those towers was hard enough, and every time I think about it, I get madder and more incensed… but to have lost The White House… such an historic building…)

-“They hit the Pentagon?” my dad's wife’s fear is growing and I can hear it in her voice.
+“They hit the Pentagon?”
+Mary Ellen’s fear is growing and I can hear it in her voice.